Manish12858/Blog-Application/README.md

 # Blog-Application
-A blogging application with Django.
+A blogging application with Django with Authentication.